hyperledger-archives/grid-rfcs/0000-catalog.md

 Validation requirements:

-- If a catalog_product with product_id does not exist the transaction is invalid.
+- If a catalog_product with catalog_product_id does not exist the transaction is invalid.
-- The signer of the transaction must be an agent in the Pike state and must belong to an organization in Pike state, otherwise the transaction is invalid.
+- The signer of the transaction must be an agent in the Pike state and must belong to anorganization in Pike state, otherwise the transaction is invalid.
-  The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
+- The owner in the product must match the organization that the agent belongs to, otherwise the transaction is invalid.
 - The agent must have the permission can_update_product for the organization, otherwise the transaction is invalid.
 - The properties must be valid for the catalog_product schema; its properties must only contain properties that are included in the catalog_product Schema.